-In 2021 The Artist Expedition Society curated an outdoor exhibition, program of speakers and series of workshops at Central Australia’s inaugural Dark Skies Festival with Earth Sanctuary in Alice Springs on Southern Arrente Country.
+In 2021 The Artist Expedition Society curated an outdoor exhibition, program of speakers and series of workshops at Central Australia’s inaugural Dark Skies Festival in collaboration with Earth Sanctuary in Alice Springs on Southern Arrernte Country.

-As well as curating elements of the event, The Artist Expedition Society did graphic design and branding for this event.
+As well as curating the event, exhibition, workshops, and performers, The Artist Expedition Society did graphic design and branding for this event.